 Each host has a local disk set.
-The local disk set consists of all the disks on a host that are not in a named disk set.
+The local disk set consists of all of the disks on a host that are not in a named disk set.
 A local disk set belongs exclusively to a specific host.
 The local disk set contains the state database for that specific host's configuration.
 Volumes and hot spare pools in the local disk set consist only of drives from within the local disk set.

 In addition to local disk sets, hosts can participate in named disk sets.
 A named disk set is any disk set that is not in the local disk set.
-You can implement the following types of named disk sets to manage volumes, depending on the configuration of your system:
+You can implement the following types of named disk sets to manage volumes, depending on the configuration of your system.

 A shared disk set can be shared by multiple hosts.
 Although a shared disk set is visible from all the participating hosts, only the owner of the disk set can access it.
 Each host can control a shared disk set, but only one host can control it at a time.
 Additionally, shared disk sets provide a distinct namespace within which the volume is managed.

 A shared disk set supports data redundancy and data availability.
-If one host fails, another host can take over the failed host's disk set.
-This type of configuration is known as a failover configuration.
+If one host fails, another host can take over the failed host's disk set (this type of configuration is known as a failover configuration).

 Before the autotake feature became available in the Solaris 9 4/04 release, Solaris Volume Manager did not support the automatic mounting of file systems on disk sets through the /etc/vfstab file.
 Solaris Volume Manager required the system administrator to manually issue a disk set take command by using the metaset -s setname -t command before the file systems on the disk set could be accessed.